-Notwithstanding this, the purpose of these accounts is to present a true and fair view of the financial results of our activities for the year and the value of our assets and liabilities at the end of the financial year.
+The preparation of the 2024/25 accounts in a timely manner enables the Council to finalise its consideration of the financial position for the year and to move on to address the challenges that 2025/26 and later years will bring.
+The purpose of these accounts is to present a true and fair view of the financial results of our activities for the year and the value of our assets and liabilities at the end of the financial year.
 The Statement of Accounts has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA).
 It aims to provide information so that the reader can:

-- Understand the overarching financial position of the Council and the outturn for 2023/24; - Have confidence that public money has been used and accounted for in an appropriate manner; and - That the financial position of the Council is sound and secure.
+- Understand the overarching financial position of the Council and the outturn for 2024/25; - Have confidence that public money has been used and accounted for in an appropriate manner; and - That the financial position of the Council is sound and secure.